pgupta2802/Clubber/README.md

 - As a user I want to be able to assign new roles to members
 - As a user I want to be able to check if the members have fulfilled the task
 - As a user I want to be able to remove members
-- As a user I want to be able to generate the contact information of the top members
+- As a user I want to be able to generate the contact information of the  members
-- As a user I want to be able to add new sponsors, track all the funding received and the expenses I made
+- As a user I want to be able to add new sponsors, track all the funding received
 - As a user I want to be able to add new events, deadlines and much more